jasonmheim/Rollout/README.md

   to which stations nearest you have capacity.
 * **Riding to home/work.** This means you are riding to a specific desitination.
 Notifications are at max priority, and optionally include haptic feedback.
-Data and location synchronaization are at maximum frequency to keep you upt o date as to which station nearest your destination you should choose.
+Data and location synchronaization are at maximum frequency to keep you up to date as to which station nearest your destination you should choose.